sbakiu/Vagrant-Docker-Tomcat/README.md

 [![Build Status](https://travis-ci.org/sbakiu/Allianz.svg?branch=development)](https://travis-ci.org/sbakiu/Allianz)
-# Allianz - Docker orchestration, service discovery, Vagrant
+# Docker orchestration, service discovery, Vagrant

 Create a small web application which on request retrieves several rows of data from the database of your choice.